CodePartnersMD/MD301-guide/curriculum/03-flexbox-templating/FACILITATOR.md

 ## Overview

 Today will introduce several concepts which will lead to several refactors of the lab assignment.
-For example, they will style their application using Flexbox and will render their images using Handlebars.
+For example, students will style their applications using Flexbox and will render their images using Handlebars.

 ## How do I prep for today?